-The most cost effective way for all health organisations to improve the health of those with a chronic lung condition is pulmonary rehabilitation.
-This simple programme not only leads to a more fulfilling life for many with COPD, but also lowers the death toll from this disabling illness too.
+The most cost-effective way for all health organizations to improve the health of those with a chronic lung condition is pulmonary rehabilitation.
+This simple program not only leads to a more fulfilling life for many with COPD but also lowers the death toll from this disabling illness too.
 Be assured.
-Doing nothing but sitting in a chair watching the television with a remote control is a sure-fire route to disability, and early death.
+Doing nothing but sitting in a chair watching the television with a remote control is a sure-fire route to a disability, and early death.

 What was going through your mind when you started considering pulmonary rehab?

-I knew Pulmonary Rehabilitation would be good for me, and had heard so much from others about the benefits of doing the course.
-But was a little nervous of physiotherapist.
+I knew Pulmonary Rehabilitation would be good for me and had heard so much from others about the benefits of doing the course.
+But I was a little nervous about a physiotherapist.
 I knew the saying: No pain.
 No gain.
 But how much pain would I have to endure?
 I asked myself.
 Would I be bullied into doing what I felt I was unable to?

-Often we feel better going at our own pace, as after all – when you can’t breathe, nothing else matters.
-In the end it was the potential benefits that led me to enrolling onto pulmonary rehabilitation.
+Often we feel better going at our own pace, as after all - when you can't breathe, nothing else matters.
+In the end, it was the potential benefit that led me to enroll in pulmonary rehabilitation.
 I felt there was nothing to lose.
 But plenty to gain.

 What concerns, if any, did you have on your first day?